Is everyday life leaving you drained? In today’s fast-paced world, being busy seems like something to be proud of.

 Your energy levels are greatly impacted by your diet.
 Experts recommend a mix of complex carbohydrates, such as whole grains and starchy vegetables, with lean proteins and healthy fat at each meal.

 It’s possible to cook and eat nutritious meals, even if you have a busy schedule.
-If you need some help or inspiration, try looking at online resources, such as the American Heart Association’s guide, or find a registered dietitian.
+If you need some help or inspiration, try looking at online resources, such as the

 A stressed, exhausted body is more prone to injury than one that’s relaxed and healthy.
 You can help recharge by stretching your muscles for just five minutes every few days.
 Better yet, take a yoga class once or twice a week for a thorough stretch.